 Author: George E. Powell The snow has (finally) melted.
 Northern Michigan residents can now dig through closets for their sandals, beach towels and swim trunks.
 Seasonal changes bring more than wardrobe changes, however—the warm months escort in droves of construction and land development projects.
 Such projects are not always as clean and tidy as they appear from…

-Author: W. Dane Carey Property owners and construction clients often come to us for advice after already starting a building or development project because the Michigan Department of Environmental Quality (MDEQ) has informed them that their activities have impacted a wetland.
+Property owners and construction clients often come to us for advice after already starting a building or development project because the Michigan Department of Environmental Quality (MDEQ) has informed them that their activities have impacted a wetland.
 Unfortunately, it is often too late at this point to avoid serious consequences.
-While there are certain…
+While there are certain procedures available that…